 Data sources.
-The data for this study are based on four data specialists' responses to questions related to 46 indicators covering five aspects of the quality of Yap's education management information system (EMIS; see box 2).
-Each question was developed by Regional Educational Laboratory Pacific to help focus discussion on an indicator of system quality from the World Bank's System Assessment and Benchmarking for Education Results EMIS Assessment Tool.
+The data for this study are based on eight data specialists' responses to questions related to 46 indicators covering five aspects of the quality of Chuuk's education management information system (EMIS; see box 2).
+Each question was developed by Regional Educational Laboratory Pacific to help focus discussion on an indicator of system quality from the World Bank's System Assessment and Benchmarking for Education Results (SABER) EMIS Assessment Tool.

 Data collection.
 Each data specialist received a printed copy of the indicators and related questions, scoring rubric, and accompanying explanatory text before a focus group discussion (see appendix B).
-Data specialists also had the opportunity to bring any evidence-regulations, logs, forms, and other artifacts-that supported their perspective on how the indicators should be rated.
+Data specialists also had the opportunity to consider the questions in advance and to bring any evidence-regulations, logs, forms, and other artifacts-that supported their perspective on how the indicators should be rated.
 After the facilitator presented each question, data specialists discussed it, and each rated the rubric on a five-point scale.
 Unanimity of response was not required.
 Data specialists were asked to review documentation of their responses and confirm that their expressed views were accurately reflected.